juampe/docker-pi-hole-dot/README.md

 ## Pi-Hole configuration

-You can use all the environment configuration from the original docker [Pi-hole](https://hub.docker.com/r/pihole/pihole/)
+💡 You can use all the environment configuration from the base docker image [Pi-hole](https://hub.docker.com/r/pihole/pihole/)

 The enhancement is the the unbound daemon configured to use DNS over TLS (DoT)